USKhokhar/devoss/posts/getting-started-with-devoss.md

 Once you are done with post setup, review everything and you are good-to-go to make contribution!

-Read the [CONTRUBUTION GUIDELINES](https://github.com/USKhokhar/devoss/blob/master/CONTRIBUTING.md) for more details on contribution.
+Read the [CONTRIBUTION GUIDELINES](https://github.com/USKhokhar/devoss/blob/master/CONTRIBUTING.md) for more details on contribution.